 3. UC graduates are lifelong learners - adapt to complexity, ambiguity and change by being flexible and keen to engage with new ideas

 3. UC graduates are lifelong learners - evaluate and adopt new technology

-Note: In order to be eligible for the 6 credit points associated with 8793 and its companion unit 8794 Acquisition of Vocational Skills 1 (Part B) in Semester 2, students must be enrolled in both units during the year and show evidence of achieving the relevant industry qualification towards the end of the second semester.
+Note: In order to be eligible for the 6 credit points associated with 8793 and its companion unit 8794 Acquisition of Vocational Skills 1 (Part B) in Semester 2, students must be enrolled in both units during the year and upload evidence of achieving the relevant industry qualification to the unit 8794 canvas site towards the end of the second semester.

 If students are participating in the Outdoor Leadership Mentoring Program (OLMP) they should be enrolled in either of the new units 10103 Technology Skills for Teaching 1 (A) or 10105 Technology Skills for Teaching 2 (A) rather than this unit.
 Students in this situation are required to seek course advice from their Program Director.

 |Year||Location||Teaching period||Teaching start date||Delivery mode||Unit convener|

 |2022||UC - Canberra, Bruce||Semester 1||07 February 2022||On-Campus||Dr Kathy Mann|

 A list of core texts and readings will be provided by the relevant RTO.